Young Adult Books by Liana Gardner

 Daddy disappeared and I’ve been passed around from one foster home to another.
-I didn’t think anything could be as bad as losing Mamma.
+I didn’t think anything could be as bad as losing Mama.

 I was wrong.

 After stabbing a classmate, the court mandated I attend therapy.
 But I will not speak of the things people have done to me.
 Every time I’ve spoken, worse evil follows.
-Now, the only voice I trust is the very thing that saved me years ago when I would sing the snakes calm—music.
+Now, the only thing I trust is what saved me years ago when I would sing the snakes calm—music.

 Praise for Misfit McCabe